AcademySoftwareFoundation/openexr/docs/StandardOptionalAttributes.rst

   obtained.

 **sensorPhotositePitch**
-  Ddistance between centers of sensor photosites, in microns.
+  Distance between centers of sensor photosites, in microns.

 **sensorAcquisitionRectangle**
   The rectangular area of the sensor containing photosites